Music of Nova Scotia: Scottish Influence

 With Cape Breton Celtic music, however, it's the fiddle that reigns supreme.
 A big name in this tradition is Winston "Scotty" Fitzgerald from Cape Breton.
-Also of his generation were a litany of names now known in the international scene, though renown came late for most; these include Joe MacLean, Bill Lamey, Buddy MacMaster, Alex Francis MacKay, Dan Joe MacInnes, Angus Chisholm, Dan Hughie MacEachern, Donald Angus Beaton, Theresa MacLellan, Joe Cormier and Paddy LeBlanc.
-Many of these were first given distribution outside of the area by American folk label Rounder Records, which began a Cape Breton unit in the early 1970s.The Rankin Family further contributed to bring Cape Breton folk music to mainstream audiences in Canada and abroad.
+Many of his generation including Joe MacLean, Bill Lamey, Buddy MacMaster, Alex Francis MacKay, Dan Joe MacInnes, Angus Chisholm, Dan Hughie MacEachern, Donald Angus Beaton, Theresa MacLellan, Joe Cormier and Paddy LeBlanc also became renowned.
+Many of these were first distributed outside the American folk label Rounder Records, which began a Cape Breton unit in the early 1970s.
+The Rankin Family further contributed to bring Cape Breton folk music to mainstream audiences in Canada and abroad.
 They had performed as a family since childhood, playing traditional music that gradually became more modern as their fame grew.

 Perhaps the most well-known modern Cape Breton fiddler is Natalie MacMaster, who comes from a line of musicians that includes Buddy MacMaster, Wendy MacIsaac and Ashley MacIsaac.
 MacMaster has toured globally and won two Juno Awards.
 Her cousin, Ashley MacIsaac, is notable for having achieved success playing both traditional music and radical musical fusions, exemplified by his Hi™ How Are You Today?
 (1995), a landmark recording.

 On the mainland, the popular "down-east" style is largely derived from a mix of Scottish and old time music.
 It was featured in Don Messer's Jubilee, which was the number one most show in Canada outside of Hockey Night in Canada, along with the Singalong Jubilee.
 The style of fiddling became a common feature for country exhibitions and square dancing.
 The Maritime Fiddle Festival, which is the longest running fiddle festival in Canada, has helped to keep the traditional music alive and has attracted top old time fiddlers from across North America to its competition.
 Notable fiddlers include Lee Cremo, J.P.
 Cormier, and Gordon Stobbe.